 The Community Needs Assessment is conducted yearly, over the course of several months.
-In FY 20-21 the assessment was made available to the community between July 2020 and March 2021.
+In FY 21-22, the assessment was made available to the community between July 2021 and March 2022.
 Assessment questions are in line with agency's state association's (Community Action Kentucky) data gathering effort so that local data can be leveraged both regionally and across the state.

-The assessment is available in paper format at each county office and made available online via the agency's website at www.bsacap.org/community-needs-assesment.
+The assessment is available in paper format at each county office as well as partner locations including school resource centers, public libraries, health departments, local churches, etc. The assessment is available online via the agency's website at www.bsacap.org/community-needs-assesment.
 The digital format was also shared on social media via the agency's Facebook page.
 Due to the COVID-19 pandemic, surveys were primarily collected electronically.